List of Daredevil (TV series) characters: Doris Urich

 Doris Urich (portrayed by Adriane Lenox) is the sick wife of Ben Urich.
 Despite being hospitalized, she gives her full support for her husband when he begins to investigate Wilson Fisk's crimes.
 After Ben is killed, Doris attends the funeral and reveals to Karen Page that Ben had set up a life insurance plan making her financially set for the rest of her life.
 Based on the comic character who first appeared in Daredevil #163 (March 1980).

 Mitchell Ellison

 Mitchell Ellison (portrayed by Geoffrey Cantor) is the Editor-in-Chief of the New York Bulletin and Ben Urich's boss.
 In the first season, he does not believe Urich's findings on Wilson Fisk's illegal activities.
 By the second season, Ellison helps Karen Page with info revolving around Punisher and Blacksmith and eventually offers Karen a job at the New York Bulletin.
 In season three, Ellison is injured by Dex Poindexter posing as Daredevil to which he later pressures Karen to reveal Daredevil's identity to him.

+Cantor reprises the role in the second season of Daredevil: Born Again.